-Your final application should be submitted via an online form that is only accessible to eligible organisations that have successfully registered for Energy Redress.
-A link to this form will be emailed to registered organisations.
-A downloadable version of the application questions can be accessed from the Energy Redress website here and used to view the questions that will be asked in the online application form.
-The downloadable form contains two parts, the main application form and a separate excel chart which can be used to plan your budget (which is in section 5 of the online application form).
+A downloadable version of the application form can be accessed from the Energy Redress website here and used to view the questions that will be asked in the online application form.
+The downloadable form contains two parts, the main application form and a separate excel chart which can be used to plan your budget.